 Visit the Newburyport Public Library to hear spooky tales about Haunted Cemeteries of New England on October 29th at 7 pm.
 Paranormal researcher and Ghosts of Salem author Sam Baltrusis will share stories of hauntings in local cemeteries, including strange happenings at the Pierce Tomb in the Old Hill Burying Ground here in Newburyport.

 Speaking of cemeteries—you can celebrate Halloween amongst gravestones at The Museum of Newbury’s Halloween Hauntings party on October 30th at 6 pm.
 Revelers will spend the evening at Oak Hill Cemetery enjoying spooky hayrides, live music, tarot card readings, and hauntingly delicious food and drink.

-Anna Jaques Hospital features an annual Halloween Party on their front lawn at 25 Highland Avenue.
+Anna Jaques Hospital features an annual Halloween Party (unfortunately this has been cancelled due to weather/safety concerns) on their front lawn at 25 Highland Avenue.
 The party runs from 4:30-7 pm on October 31st, giving folks enough time to stop at the Hospital before the official start of trick-or-treating.
 Other families just make it part of their trick-or-treating route.
 Enjoy hot dogs, popcorn, candy, hot chocolate, apple cider, cotton candy, and a bouncy house!